likid0/argocd-odf/README.md

 ```
 bootstrap/values.yaml
 ```
-- Related to ODF deployment:
+- Related to ODF deployment, if not deploying in AWS with dedicated nodes, you need to label the worker nodes with cluster.ocs.openshift.io/openshift-storage='' for ODF to use them during deployment

 ```
 odf/values.yaml